viamrobotics/docs/docs/get-started/control-motor.md

 cost: "0" # Approximate cost in USD - Only specify number
 ---

-If you haven't read through [Learn Viam](/get-started/), we recommend you do so, to get an overview of the Viam platform.
+If you haven't read through [Learn Viam](/get-started/), [detect people](/get-started/detect-people/), and [collect data](/get-started/collect-data/), we recommend you do so, to get an overview of the Viam platform.

-This is the first of a few quickstarts which will guide you through the concepts you need to know to get started with Viam.
+This is the final part of the series.
 In this guide you'll configure and control a motor.

 {{< alert title="You will learn" color="tip" >}}